cjdbarlow/Part-One/pain.md

     * Descending inhibitory input reduces nociceptive transmission
     Basis of "gate control" theory.
 Descending input increased with:
       * Touch
-      Aβ 'touch' fibres stimulate inhibitory interneurones in the dorsal horn, 'closing the gate' by increasing **descending inhibition** and prevent signals from peripheral C fibres from rising ascending to the thalamus.
+      Aβ 'touch' fibres stimulate inhibitory interneurones in the dorsal horn, 'closing the gate' by increasing **descending inhibition** and prevent signals from peripheral C fibres from rising to the thalamus.
       * Arousal
       * Opioid receptors
       Particularly MOP (pre- and post-synaptically).